CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 ### Receiving acknowledgment

 Socket.IO provides a very convenient way to send an event and receive a response.
-This feature allows us to send acknowledgement to the client that the server as added them to the queue and have/are looking for a match for them.
+This feature allows us to send acknowledgement to the client that the server has added them to the queue and have/are looking for a match for them.

 ### Socket.IO broadcasting and rooms